Barclaya longifolia: Generative reproduction

 Barclaya longifolia can produce autogamous, submerged, cleistogamous flowers, as well as emergent chasmogamous flowers.

 Taxonomy

-Publication

 It was first described by Nathaniel Wallich in 1827.
 It is the type species of its genus.

-Type specimen

 The type specimen was collected by Wallich in Rangoon, Myanmar in August 1826.

 Etymology

-The specific epithet (longifolia) is derived from the Latin words longus meaning "short" and folium meaning "leaf".
+The specific epithet (longifolia) is derived from the Latin words longus meaning "long" and folium meaning "leaf".

 Conservation

 The IUCN conservation status is least concern (LC).
 It may be endangered in Peninsular Malaysia.
 In India, it is a rare species.

 Ecology

 Habitat

 It occurs in quickly flowing rivers, streams, and stagnant pools.
 Disturbance of the substrate by wild boar may be beneficial for the establishment of Barclaya longifolia seedlings in their natural habitat.

 Use

 In Laos, Barclaya longifolia is used for its edible leaves.

 Cultivation

 It is a popular aquarium plant.
 It can be easily cultivated in a mixture of pH-neutral, loamy and mineral soils at temperatures of 26-29°C.